How to Dissolve a DC Corporation

 You can pay an additional $50 to have the form processed in three days.
 You can have the document processed in one day if you pay a $100 expedite fee.

-Do you need an Office of Tax and Revenue clearance before the District of Columbia Department of Consumer & Regulatory Affairs will accept your dissolution?
+Do you need Office of Tax and Revenue clearance before the DC Department of Licensing and Consumer Protection will accept your dissolution?

 No. You don’t need District of Columbia Office of Tax and Revenue clearance before you can dissolve your DC corporation.

-How long does it take the DCRA to process the filing in District of Columbia?
+How long does it take the DLCP to process the filing in District of Columbia?

-It takes the DCRA fifteen business days to process documents once they receive them.
-It can take awhile for mailed documents to reach the DCRA office since mail is routed through Maryland for payment processing first.
-You can overnight documents to cut down on mail time, but there is no difference in DCRA processing time.
+It takes the DLCP fifteen business days to process documents once they receive them.
+It can take awhile for mailed documents to reach the DLCP office since mail is routed through Maryland for payment processing first.
+You can overnight documents to cut down on mail time, but there is no difference in DLCP processing time.

 If you include an Expedited Service Action Form, you can choose one day or three day processing.